-Yeah, it's funny that, you can pay someone to sort of clean your house and do your washing and whatnot, but you can't really pay anyone to do your exercise.
+Yeah, it's funny that you can't you know, you can pay someone to sort of clean your house and do your washing and whatnot, we can't really pay anyone to do your exercise.
 So moving it down a bit.
+This.
 They don't need a hug, I mean, a rolled up towel or cushion, whatever.
-If Veronica, bend your knee a bit more for me.
-So if she was sort of a bit painful in that knee, I would encourage her gently to sort of not press on the knee but just press on the thigh and try and straighten her knee out a bit to try and, as I said, to try not to lose that hamstring length.
-But then if you just relax it, so back to that same exercise again.
-So send that heel away there, tighten everything up and then lift that knee, just so it's a little bit more challenging there, isn't it?
-You could lean back further; you could go for the full lounge if you want to.
+If Veronica benjani A bit more for me.
+So if if she was sort of a bit painful in that knee, I would encourage her gently to sort of not press on the knee but just press on the thigh and try and straighten her knee out a bit to try and as I said to try not to lose that hamstring length.
+But then if you just relax it so back to that same exercise again.
+So send that heel away there, tighten everything up and then lift that knee just let's see little bit more Balancing there, isn't it?
+You could lean back further, you could go for the full lounge if you want to.

-Have you just told her not to lean back?
+Or you just told him not to lean back.